 Review: JW Marriott Parq, Vancouver, Canada

-As the end of the year in 2020 came around, I was short a few night credits for renewing next year’s Marriot Bonvoy status.
+As the end of the year in 2020 came around, I was short a few night credits for renewing next year’s Marriott Bonvoy status.
 Even though Marriott was offering roll over elite status for the year 2021, I was only a few nights short of qualifying for Titanium status again.
 Not knowing how Marriott was going to calculate status for 2022, I figured it would be worthwhile earning status the actual way through stays, instead of relying on them extending another year of good will based on your earned 2020 earned status.
-As a result, for a recent stay-action, it came time to discover the jewel in Vancouver’s Marriott hotel chain crown, the JW Marriott Parq hotel.
+As a result, for a recent stay-action, it came time to discover the jewel in Vancouver’s Marriott hotel chain crown: the JW Marriott Parq hotel.

 “The flagship in Vancouver’s Marriott portfolio of hotel properties, the JW Marriott Parq offers understated luxury and superior personal service”

 There are several Marriott Hotels in Vancouver, British Columbia, Canada.
 If you’re looking for another Vancouver property, please see our reviews of the JW Marriott Parq, The Sheraton Wall Centre and the Westin BayShore.